leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 **Question of the month**

 What's an asymmetric risk you're trying to take this year?
-Mine is organise more events.
+Mine is to organise more events.

 **Cosign**